elixir-web/weber/README.md

 and go to the [http://localhost:8080/](http://localhost:8080/)

-For more details see in `examples` directory.
+For more details see in `examples` directory and Weber's [API](http://0xax.github.io/weber/public/docs/index.html).

 ## Directory structure